 Pounding feet would have been more appropriate, but it was more of a squelching noise that announced the approach of two of the fleeing Merolate soldiers to Kiluron’s position concealed within one of the streamlet ravines.
 Only a single tree had kept the bank from eroding in that particular place, and Kiluron twisted one of the roots around his left forearm, preparing for the attack.
 The two fleeing soldiers vaulted over the streamlet.

 “Now.”
 Vere nodded at Kiluron.
 Above them, one of the Pifechan squads was getting closer.

 All across the field, Merolate forces were rising from their ambuscades, encountering the aggressive Pifechans in the kind of close-quarters combat at which they flinched, and Merolate’s forces excelled.
 Nor were only Merolate guardsmen on the field; Corbulate soldiers fought alongside them, their discipline and training superior even to the Pifechans.
-What had begun as a false route of Merolate’s decoy force had become a devastating offensive against the Pifechan invaders.
+What began as a false rout of Merolate’s decoy force became a devastating offensive against the Pifechan invaders.

 “Press the attack!”
 Kiluron called.
 At the far end of the field, the small reserve force of Pifechans was preparing for a dismayed retreat, their drums and bugles rattling out the orders across the chaotic field.
 A final ambush of Merolate forces, hidden behind carefully crafted cloaks in tall grasses almost at the reserves’ feet, now threw off their camouflage and turned the attempt at an orderly retreat into chaos.
 Now it was the Pifechans fleeing in a rout, their officer on horseback pounding at their head.